OctopusDeploy/blog/blog/2022-01/jenkins-security/index.md

 1. Click **Manage Jenkins** from the menu.
 1. Click **Manage Nodes and Clouds**.
 1. Click the cog to the right of the **Built-In Node**.
 1. You have 2 options to prevent builds on the controller.
-Choose one and click Save:
+Choose one and click **Save**:
    - Change the **Number of executors** to **0** if you never want to build on the controller.
    - Select **Only build jobs with label expressions matching this node** from the **Usage** dropdown if you want to build on the controller when needed.